 The school’s intellectually challenging curriculum is modeled after the Harvard curriculum of the seventeenth century.
 Rather than using textbooks, the college emphasizes reading of primary works in classical and Christian literature.
 Besides reading the Great Books of Western civilization, students study the ancient languages of Latin, Greek, and Hebrew.
 Also required are courses in natural philosophy (mostly taxonomy and creationist science), Euclidean geometry, theology, and public speaking.

 The college conducts “Oxford-style” small group recitations, in which six to eight students meet with individual faculty members to discuss the assigned readings.
 Students have examinations every eight weeks, many of which are conducted orally.
 Seniors are required to write theses and defend them before a faculty panel.
 Short evaluations are given in addition to a system of Latin letter grades.
+The college president himself, Ben Merkle, received his PhD from the University of Oxford.

 The student-to-faculty ratio at New Saint Andrews College is 11:1.
 The board, faculty, and staff are all Reformed Evangelical Christians who inspire their students to excellence and are always there if you need them.
 The graduate faculty includes ten Senior Fellows or Fellows who hold the highest degree in their field or are completing the doctorate.
 The faculty includes Dr. Gordon Wilson, Douglas Wilson, and N.D.
 Wilson – two brothers and a son!